 - Superior cast iron grill grates can be pricey.

 - Contrary to popular belief, cast iron grates do not become non-stick like griddles and pans.
 The oil that nestles in this porous metal tends to burn off over the high heat of the grill.
 Any non-stick properties are also scrapped off when you brush off the grease and food residue.

 - Stainless steel does not corrode or rust as easily as iron, making it a highly durable metal.

 - Thin grates let through a greater amount of radiant heat, which allows for even browning rather than dark grill marks.
 An overall golden crust is a preferable outcome for many grill masters.

-- Stainless steel grill grates are super easy to clean and maintain, which makes them perfect for cooks who prefer low maintenance kitchen and backyard tools.
+- Maintaining and cleaning stainless steel grill grates is super easy, which makes them perfect for cooks who prefer low-maintenance kitchen and backyard tools.

 - Stainless steel does not retain heat as well as cast iron.

 - Even though it won’t affect the taste of your food, these grates tend to discolor over time.

 - They can be confused with nickel-plated or chrome-plated grates, which are not as durable.

 - Cheaper stainless steel will need to be replaced more often.
 Although they can cost more upfront, it’s best to purchase a high-end brand for increased longevity.

 Grates should be strong, resilient, and durable no matter which metal you choose.
 However, your decision really boils down to a maintenance issue.
 If you’re willing to put in the extra effort for cast iron, then go for it.
 Otherwise, save yourself the hassle and stick with stainless steel… do you agree?